 The common symptoms of weak pelvic floor muscles are urinary incontinence, faecal incontinence, and pelvic organ prolapse.
 These symptoms are because the pelvic floor muscles contain the passages for the urethra, vagina and anus.

-To apply the mula bandha or root lock with either internal or external breath retention, you first need to breathe in and contract your anus, sex organs and pull them in and upwards.
+To apply the mulabandha or root lock with either internal or external breath retention, you first need to breathe in and contract your anus, sex organs and pull them in and upwards.
 You can imagine you are trying to avoid peeing or pooing.
-This action will engage your pelvic floor muscles.
+This action engages your pelvic floor muscles.

 - Sit with your back straight cross-legged or on a chair.